-Admission into the PN and PTA programs is highly competitive, and meeting the minimum admissions requirements does not guarantee acceptance into the program.
-The specific admission criteria are referenced under the PN and PTA program of study.
+Admission into the PN, DMS, and PTA programs is highly competitive, and meeting the minimum admissions requirements does not guarantee acceptance into the program.
+The specific admission criteria are referenced under the PN, DMS, and PTA programs of study.

 Acceptance into a Program of Study